angrybacon/doomsday-wiki/markdown/articles/2023/07/05/4seasons2.md

 +2 Decay

++2 Sheoldred, the Apocalypse

 +1 FoN

 -2 Preordain

--1 Personal Tutor
+-2 Personal Tutor

+-1 Daze

-**Game 2: **
+**Game 2:**

 I ship an unplayable 7 and get an interesting 6: Petal, Doomsday, Force, Force.
-I genuinely think you’re supposed to keep this 6 against 8 cast on the draw.
+Personal Tutor, Thoughtseize.I genuinely think you’re supposed to keep this 6 against 8 cast on the draw.
 There aren’t many 5 cards hands that can get there against a deck with 4 Chalices and 8 Forces.
-This hand has a lot of live draws: blue card is decent, Black land is fine, Dark ritual is great.
+This hand has a lot of live draws: a blue card is decent, Black land is fine, Dark ritual is great.
 Urza’s Saga would be a beating, but it’s not like an average 5-card hand has a good chance against saga+one piece of interaction.
 It’s the kind of keep that makes you look like a fool if it doesn’t work out, but I wasn’t there to avoid looking like a fool, I wanted to give myself the best chances at winning the game.
 Keep.